 Among these mechanisms are existing Intelligent Transportation Systems (ITS), incident management and a traveler information system.
-Additional needs include completion of the region's ITS and implementation of new technologies to provide information to motorists and agencies.
-The Regional Connection through Technology and System Integration (RCTSI) project is uniquely qualified to collect, process and disseminate information, as explained below.
+Additional needs include completion of the region's ITS and implementation of new technologies to share information with motorists and b e t w e e n agencies.
+The Regional Connection through Technology and System Integration (RCTSI) project is uniquely qualified to collect, process, and disseminate information, as explained below.